Book cover

 9.5.6 Global Variables

 As we studied in Chapter 5, global variables should be avoided, as they result in a poor type of coupling.
-For this reason, they are also considered a code smell.
-Essentially, Global variables make it more difficult to understand a function without looking at other parts of the system.
-To understand better, consider the following function:
+For this reason, they are considered a code smell.
+Essentially, global variables make it more difficult to understand a function without looking at other parts of the system.
+To understand this issue, consider the following function:

 void f(...) {